 Preprint, 2024

-Our work explores Multi-objective Black-box Optimization with Pareto Front Learning, aligning trade-off preferences with corresponding optimal solutions between conflicting objectives by leveraging warm-starting Bayesian Optimization to adequately obtain a good approximation of the front first and re-initialize the Pareto Set Model during the opimization steps to stabilize the PSL.
+We explore Multi-Objective Black-Box Optimization through Pareto Front Learning, aligning trade-off preferences with their corresponding optimal solutions across conflicting objectives.
+To achieve this, we warm-start the Gaussian Process to obtain an accurate initial approximation of the Pareto front, and reinitialize the Pareto Set Model during optimization steps to stabilize the learning process.

 Enhancing Few-shot Image Classification with Cosine Transformer